A functional spatial autoregressive model using signatures: Finite sample properties

 \section{Finite sample properties}

-A simulation study was then conducted to compare the performances of the proposed signatures-based spatial autoregressive model considering the penalized spatial regression and the signatures projections strategies.
-We also compared them with the functional linear model proposed by \cite{ahmed2022quasi}.
+A simulation study was then conducted to compare the performances of the proposed signatures-based spatial autoregressive model considering the penalized spatial regression (PenSSAR) and the signatures projections (ProjSSAR) strategies.
+We also compared them with the functional spatial autoregressive model proposed by \cite{ahmed2022quasi} (FSARLM).